6 examples of community engagement in climate action

 A powerful tool in the fight against climate change is renewable energy, one of the main players being solar farms.
 Low Carbon is a British sustainable investment and asset management company.
 In early 2020, they collaborated with Commonplace to gather the views, thoughts and opinions of the community on the development of solar farms across the UK.

 One of their projects back in 2018 was the Maldon Wycke Solar Farm in Essex.
 The farm has the capacity to power over 8,000 homes a year, saving nearly 6,000 tonnes of carbon.
-The consultation gave low carbon the opportunity to educate the community on what a solar farm can do for the area, and the unexpected benefits it brings such as protecting biodiversity and public right of ways.
+The consultation gave low carbon the opportunity to educate the community on what a solar farm can do for the area and the unexpected benefits it brings such as protecting biodiversity and public right of way.
 The project received 1,990 visitors and 217 contributions.

-Maldon Wycke (AI)-05 Low Carbon chose to approach the conversation in an open and honest manner, showing images of the site before and after the new development.
+Low Carbon chose to approach the conversation in an open and honest manner, showing images of the site before and after the new development.
 By being upfront about the impact the proposal would have on the local area, residents could gain a far better, contextual understanding of how it might affect them.
 Accordingly, the feedback was clear, targeted and relevant to any issues or concerns they might have.

 Zero Carbon Manchester

 As the second biggest city in the UK, Manchester is rising to the challenge of reducing their carbon footprint.
 They aim to reach Net-Zero by 2038, 12 years before the national 2050 target.
-Manchester Climate Change Agency have teamed up with Hubbub, Amity CIC, the Tyndall Centre for Climate Research, and Manchester City Council to help create a greener, healthier and more connected Manchester.
+Manchester Climate Change Agency has teamed up with Hubbub, Amity CIC, the Tyndall Centre for Climate Research, and Manchester City Council to help create a greener, healthier and more connected Manchester.

 The team recognises that change starts right at home in the community.
 Kicking off on Commonplace in May 2021, the programme will include a city-wide communications campaign packed with practical tips, advice and hacks on how to eat healthier, save money, travel smarter, and power homes in a sustainable way.